Biotrog

-Biotrog was a character in a weekly Filipino comics magazine.
+Biotrog was a character in the Filipino comics magazine Kick Fighter.

-During the early nineties, the video game Street Fighter was very popular in the Philippines.
+During the early 1990s, the video game Street Fighter was popular in the Philippines.
 A local publishing company (INFINITY) created a comics parody of the game entitled Kick Fighter.
 Biotrog created by Jojo Ende Jr. and Gilbert Monsanto was one of the characters that appeared in this weekly comics magazine.

 Biotrog - Kick Fighter

 Biotrog is a cyborg vigilante that prowls the crime infested city that he is in.
 Haunted by the murder of his parents, Biotrog patrols against organized crime and other super-powered beings.

 Origin: The Forgotten Past

 When he was still a child, Biotrog's parents were involved in an ambush.
 The story goes that Biotrog's father was a cop named Remy Summers who was working on a miscellaneous case.
 One night, someone called the precinct he was assigned to, looking for him.
 Thinking nothing about it, his friend (Bert Hanes - also Biotrog's godfather) told the caller that Remy had just left with his family for a vacation, unknowingly handing his friends' life to the hands of an evil syndicate (KF#18).
 And so, the family was ambushed by the syndicate's enforcers.
 They torched the car and left the family for dead.
 Not knowing that the young Biotrog was still alive.

 Unknown to the gunmen a Chinese ex-monk turned scientist, Dr. Wang, witnessed what has transpired.
 The man was there looking at the site of his new lab and has heard the explosion they have caused.
 And while the culprits escaped, Dr. Wang was able to save Biotrog.
 Biotrog's face was badly damaged though.
 And his (right) arm and legs were amputated in order to save his life.
 Dr. Wang however, replaced this damaged body parts with high-tech cybernetic artificial organs.
 Only a postcard that contained the name "Roger" was found along with Biotrog.
 And because of his bionic body parts, Dr. Wang termed him Biotrog or Bio-Electronic Roger (KF#6) which was later retconned to Bio-Technological Roger (KF#50).